-King County Metro partnered with Seattlebased utility company City Lights to create a charging facility to provide accessible electric public transit for King County, reduce noise and air pollution.
-The facility can charge nine buses simultaneously and incorporates an "interchangeable design," meaning that batteryelectric buses can charge at any station.
-Seattle City Light utility company provided direct support throughout the project, working with King County Metro on the design, build, testing, expediting electrical service, and ensuring the most efficient use of the utility electric grid power.
-The new facility is part of King County Metro's goal of transitioning to a zero-emissions fleet by 2035.
+King County Metro partnered with Seattlebased utility company City Light to create a charging facility to provide accessible electric public transit for King County, and reduce noise and air pollution.
+The facility can charge nine buses simultaneously and incorporates an "interchangeable design," meaning that battery-electric buses can charge at any station.
+City Light provided direct support throughout the project, working with King County Metro on the design, build, testing, expediting electrical service, and ensuring the most efficient use of the utility electric grid power.
+The new facility is part of King County Metro's goal of transitioning to a zeroemissions fleet by 2035.